tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-11-18-vb-net-addhandler-and-lambdas.md

 > Here’s another example of delegate relaxation:
 >
 > ```vbnet
-Dim lambda = Sub() Console.WriteLine(“hello”)
+Dim lambda = Sub() Console.WriteLine("hello")
 > Dim a As Action(Of Integer, String) = lambda   ’ here the wrapper discards the arguments```
-> And here’s another example of that “wrapper which discards arguments”…
+> And here’s another example of that "wrapper which discards arguments"…
 >
 > ```vbnet
 Sub Button1Click() Handles Button1.Click```